 Why You Should File for Bankruptcy Before Divorce

 The ideal situation is to file for bankruptcy before your divorce, as going through the process of both legal proceedings can delay the distribution of assets or liabilities.
 If you aren’t on amicable terms, this may seem like a daunting request.
-However, if you are on amicable terms with your spouse, you can jointly wipe out debt that you have incurred together, thus increasing the exemption amount.
 Filing for bankruptcy before divorcing can simplify many debt issues and property division.

 While you and your spouse may be able to discharge medical bills, credit cards, and other unsecured debt, the following are not eligible for discharge through bankruptcy:

 - Fines and penalties such as speeding tickets and criminal restitution

 - Student loans

 - Secured loans on which you have stopped making payments